-Have you ever been at a crossroad (excuse the cheese oozing out of this metaphor) and you just found yourself uncharacteristically darting left, and right?
+Have you ever been at a crossroad (excuse the cheese oozing out of this metaphor), struggled making a decision and you just found yourself uncharacteristically darting left, and right?

 I pride myself on being decisive.
 With people, with work, with what I think about things, thoughts and philosophies alike.
 Doesn’t mean I don’t regularly change my mind in efforts to grow, but I know what I think at that point in time.
 I know what I want, I know what to prioritise based on what I deem most important.
 Because I know what’s important.